 Use the Pacing guide to differentiate lessons.
 If you have limited time or need to reteach, you can use the Pacing Guide in the STEM Labs to customize your lessons.
 Each coding STEM Lab has a “Making This Unit Fit Your Unique Classroom Needs'' section that provides ideas for the following scenarios: implementing labs in less time, reteaching strategies, implementing in a smaller space, and extending the unit.
 Use the ideas in this section to help adapt STEM Labs to support your student needs.

 - Encourage student interactions: Regardless of the technology or digital learning platform you are using, engaging students in discussions about their learning and projects encourages them to articulate their thinking, and prompts students to continue to learn from and with one another.
 Plan ways for students to interact in socially distant scenarios for in-person lessons, and provide ways for students to interact virtually with your Learning Management system or through forums.
-See the Encouraging Student Interactions Knowledge Base article for ideas for implementing discussion and interaction in your classroom.
+See the Encouraging Student Interactions VEX Library article for ideas for implementing discussion and interaction in your classroom.